hochunlin/mesti_jl_internal/examples/2d_reflection_matrix_Gaussian_beams/README.md

 # Get properties of propagating channels in the free space.
 # We use PEC as the boundary condition for such channels since the default
 # boundary condition in mesti() is PEC for TM waves, but the choice has
-# little effect since E^in should be exponentially small at the boundary of
+# little effect since E_yf should be exponentially small at the boundary of
 # the simulation domain.
 channels = mesti_build_channels(ny_Ex, "PEC", (2*pi/syst.wavelength)*syst.dx, n_bg^2)